 - Heritage tourism features access to historical sites or other cultural attractions.

-Before you decide to pursue an alternative enterprise on your farm, consider having the following items for visitors to your farm:
+Before you decide to pursue an alternative enterprise on your farm, be sure you can offer visitors:

 - Something interesting to see